WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/g.md

 ## GitHub

 Capitalize *G* and *H*.
-Capitalize.
 It's OK to use lowercase in developer documentation, such as commands.

 ## given